-The unsecured inter-corporate deposit from GFL Singapore Pte Ltd. of USD 17.218 million which is repayable at call, carries interest @ 3% p.a.
-Till FY 2020-21, the unsecured inter-corporate deposit of USD 10.218 million from GFL Singapore Pte Ltd. carried interest @ 3% p.a. and was repayable on 30th April, 2023.
+During the year, unsecured inter-corporate deposit from GFL Singapore Pte Ltd. of USD 19.323 million which was repayable at call, carried interest @ 3% p.a. has been converted into equity share capital.

 There is no default in repayment of principal and payment of interest on borrowings.